The Cumberoona took us 7.9km (so 8km)".

 Lunch on the PS Cumberoona: As this will be our last walk for 2019, we will lunch on the PS Cumberoona departing 12 midday for a BBQ Lunch and 1.5 hour cruise around Lake Mulwala, cost $28.00, payment on boarding at 11.45 am.
 NOTE: Walkers, please meet at the Seniors Complex, Fawckner Drive, Benalla carpark at 8.45 am; bring water & nibbles.
 People wishing to join us for lunch & cruise only, meet at the PS Cumberoona, Yarrawonga at 11.45 am.
 As numbers are required by the PS Cumberoona, all participants please confirm booking with Margaret Walshe, ph: 0357623906/ 0427005202 by Wednesday 30 October ‘19.
 U3A Benalla “Taster Time” - Come & enjoy the Mighty Murray River.
 Margaret Walshe

-Thank you so much to retiring group leaders Wendy Sturgess and Margaret Walshe for convening Easy Walks for the past two years!
+Thank you Glen Chessells for co-convening Easy Walks for the past two years!